PolarSquall/cubism/README.md

 ### Details

 Made with Unity, so that's great.
-Cool physics occur when you crash
+Cool physics occur when you crash.